Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • Headaches and dizziness;

-• Noise in the ears without hearing impairment;
+• Tinnitus without hearing impairment;

 • Ripples before the eyes;

-• The coordination of movements worsens;
+• Coordination of movements deteriorates;

-• Tremor of hands and feet.
+• Tremor of arms and legs.

 Symptoms may also depend on the location of the cyst.
 For example, a person may constantly suffer from nasal congestion.
-This may indicate that the cyst is located in the frontal part of the brain closer to the sinuses.
+This may indicate that the cyst is located in the frontal part of the brain closer to the nasal sinuses.

 Diagnostics